Fantaso/iot-system/README.md

 Project consists to allow users to manage irrigation system and monitor the growing plants/crop 24/7 with the help of an IoT system.
 The IoT system is composed by 3 main components:

+* A **[Website][site-repo-link]**: Company's website let web visitors see what's the company about and what services/products it offers.
+Website visitors are able to contact the company, register to newsletters and give feedback on products and services.

 * A **[Web application][app-repo-link]**: Allows users to register an account, view data collected from the sensors, `control water pump`, check `projected yields` and manage life-cycle of the growing plants/crop, `manage your sensors and pumps` and more...

 * A **[Rest API][api-repo-link]**: Allows your wireless `pump controllers` & `sensors` (Raspberry Pi) to register and communicate with the web application to be able to send collected sensor data and receive instructions to control the water pump.

 * A **[Raspberry Pi System Repository][raspberry-repo]**: Hardware that allow us to collect and control a remote wireless system.
 Which is composed, by a `weather sensor` (temperature, humidity & atmospheric pressure), `soil sensors` (moist, temperature & pH) and a `relay system` to control the water pump